samratmajumder/llmfinetrainer_scripts/README.md

 This repository contains tools and scripts for preparing data and fine-tuning language models using Unsloth.

+## Features

+- Process stories and text into training datasets
+- Fine-tune language models using Unsloth's efficient methods
+- Support for multiple training formats including raw text mode
+- Convert fine-tuned models to GGUF format for use with Ollama
+- Utilities for cleaning and validating datasets

 ## Installation

 You have two options: